Fleckism/SecurityPlus/My linked notes/assessment.md

  OS fingerprinting

- Packet and protocol analysis is another crucial [[security assesment]] and monitoring process:
+ Packet and protocol analysis is another crucial [[security assessment]] and monitoring process:
  -   Packet analysis refers to deep-down frame-by-frame scrutiny of captured frames.
 -   Protocol analysis means using statistical tools to analyze a sequence of packets, or packet trace.